-These were so fun to make, I thought I would share an easy tutorial with all of you!
+These were so fun (and cheap!) to make, I thought I would share an easy tutorial with all of you!
 I was able to use items I already had at home and didn’t need to spend any money (yay!), but you can find some quality yarn for less than five dollars and it will make hundreds of pom-poms!
-I linked one of my favorite yarn brands on Amazon here.

 Keep wrapping until the yarn looks a good size.
 I just eyeballed it, but I probably twisted the yarn about 70-100 times.

 When the pom-pom looks right, cut the yarn leaving about 6 inches of a tail.
 You will then push the tail through your two fingers and pull it out the other side.

 Bring the tail up on top of the yarn and push it through the top of your two fingers.
 Pull it tight.

 Now, gently slide the yarn off of your fingers, making sure to keep the yarn pulled tight and kept across the middle (this was a little tricky, but you can do it!).

 Knot the tail and wrap the remaining tail across the other middle, this will form a plus sign.
 Pull it tight and knot it.
 This will form four sections.
 Tie another knot securing the yarn.

 Next, grab some sharp scissors.
 I used my fabric scissors (aka: “if anyone uses these for anything other than fabric they will be in HUGE trouble” scissors).
 Begin cutting the loops apart in each section.
 Make sure you do not cut the tied tail.
 We only had this happened once, but it’s important to remember.